projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

 .. _using_partition_mode_on_nuc:

-Getting Started Guide for ACRN Logical Partition mode
+Getting Started Guide for ACRN logical partition mode
 #####################################################

-ACRN hypervisor supports logical partition scenario, in which the User OS (such as Clear Linux) running in a pre-launched VM can bypass the ACRN hypervisor and directly access isolated PCI devices.
-The following guidelines provide step by step instructions on how to set up the ACRN hypervisor logical partition scenario on Intel NUC running two pre-launched VMs.
-The logical partition scenario on Intel NUC is shown in :numref:`logical_partition_scenario_on_nuc`.
+The ACRN hypervisor supports a logical partition scenario in which the User OS (such as Clear Linux) running in a pre-launched VM can bypass the ACRN hypervisor and directly access isolated PCI devices.
+The following guidelines provide step-by-step instructions on how to set up the ACRN hypervisor logical partition scenario on Intel NUC while running two pre-launched VMs.
+The logical partition scenario on the Intel NUC is shown in :numref:`logical_partition_scenario_on_nuc`.

 .. figure:: images/logical_partition_scenario_on_nuc.png